marjeanmonahan-droid/gmail-phishing-button/README.md

 - The web_accessible_resources section is crucial for Manifest V3 compatibility when using the InboxSDK's required files (as per their official MV3 example).

 2. Install InboxSDK via npm
-Navigate to your project directory in the terminal and install the core SDK package: bash npm install @inboxsdk/core
+- Navigate to your project directory in the terminal and install the core SDK package within you shell environment, e.g. bash
+- npm install @inboxsdk/core

 3. Content Script will inject the InboxSDK and run your application code.